tetratelabs/kong2eg/README.md

   print, p

 Flags:
+      --envoy-gateway-deploy-mode string   Envoy Gateway deployment mode.
+Options: ControllerNamespace, or GatewayNamespace. (default "ControllerNamespace")
       --gateway string                     Name of the Envoy Gateway resource. (default "eg") --gatewayclass string                Name of the GatewayClass resource. (default "eg") -h, --help                               help for print
       --kong-config string                 Kong configuration file to use.
 Defaults to the embedded demo configuration.
       --namespace string                   Kubernetes namespace to use for the Envoy Gateway resources. (default "default")
 ```

 You can save the output to a file, review the generated resources, and make any necessary adjustments—for example, tuning resource requests and limits based on your application’s load—before applying them to the cluster.